 Japan, the biggest buyer of American beef before an outbreak of mad-cow disease in 2003, will allow imports of beef from cattle up to 30-months old, from 20 months previously.
 It lifted a two-year ban in 2005 that was imposed to safeguard against the brain-wasting disease.

-The new rule will widen opportunities for U.S. shippers such as Tyson Foods Inc. (TSN) and Cargill Inc. Beef, along with auto and insurance, is a sector the U.S. asked Japan to reform before joining negotiations over the Trans-Pacific Partnership trade pact.
+The new rule will widen opportunities for U.S. shippers such as Tyson Foods Inc. (TSN:US) and Cargill Inc. Beef, along with auto and insurance, is a sector the U.S. asked Japan to reform before joining negotiations over the Trans-Pacific Partnership trade pact.

 Yoshinoya suspended sales of its popular “gyudon” beef bowl during the ban.
 Lighter restrictions will increase beef supply and may reduce purchasing costs for Japanese retailers, according to Susumu Harada, senior director at the Tokyo office of U.S. Meat Export Federation.